JacobWeinbren/Israel-Revised/README.md

 4. `process_elections.py` is used to process and store voting data across different Knesset elections and compile vote totals by station and bloc.
 5. The script `locations.py` requires a Google API Key to perform geocoding of addresses into latitude and longitude coordinates.
 This script reads TSV files, identifies unique addresses, and employs the Google Maps API for geocoding.
 6. The `combine.py` script merges station data with election results and geocoded locations to produce an extensive dataset.
+7. `points.py` processes the combined TSV files and generates a JSON file for each election with geocoded voting data, categorised by political blocs and voting counts.

 ## Requirements